Jack P. Carroll ’24

-Lamont’s plans came at a time when the country’s Covid-19 was on a steady rise, and Fauci informed a Brandeis University panel that it was “ill-advised” for states to relax public health and safety measures.
+Lamont’s plans came at a time when the country’s Covid-19 positivity rate was on a steady rise, and Fauci informed a Brandeis University panel that it was “ill-advised” for states to relax public health and safety measures.
 At the time of his comments, Fauci noted that “The baseline we’re now at between 60 and 70,000 case a day is unacceptably high for any significant pulling back on mitigation.”

 Also, in Florida, Gov. Ron DeSantis has developed the framework for his 2022 reelection campaign by removing and vehemently speaking out against Covid-19 safety protocols.
 In March, DeSantis signed an executive order which canceled all fines issued by local governments against residents and individuals related to Covid-19 restrictions.
 Mind you, the Johns Hopkins Covid-19 dashboard includes Florida among the list of states with the highest number of deaths (34,021) since the onset of the pandemic.